 There is an impressive depth of feeling that occurs when hundreds of people gather together to live, work, and grow.
 But there are also many challenges.
 Living and working with others in close quarters over a period of several months an magnify personal issues and bring up questions about individual freedom.

 As in any community, there are standards and rules.
 They are based on mutual respect, honoring agreements and maintaining safety.
 Individual needs are often weighed against the needs of the whole community.
 Our boundaries though broad enough to allow a large amount of personal expression, are firm.

 Please release any pre-conceived ideas about what community is or should be.
 Everyone who joins TYC contributes to what the group experiences as “community” .
 ONACS TYC staff changes from year to year, and is comprised of real people with real human strengths and frailties.

 We welcome seekers of all levels.
 The more experienced will find an environment that enhances their development; those just beginning their personal exploration will find encouragement and direction on their journey.

 Though our staff education program we are committed to providing a curriculum that is meaningful, diverse, and stimulating.
 The curriculum is designed to support your process of self-discovery.
 During the season, several courses taught by respected faculty are available for you to select from.
 Topics include the intense gardening and landscaping programs.

-Picture yourself in a lovely rural setting in the beautiful West Florida countryside.
+Picture yourself in a lovely rural setting in the beautiful Central Florida countryside.
 You may find yourself engaged in fascinating conversations or debates with extraordinary persons.
 There are many diverse and practical opportunities for learning new skills and personal growth.
 Being at TYC can be an intense and demanding.
 The key is to seek and find harmony and balance in all of the experiences possible here.

 Life and work here are rich informational and experiential resources, as are your fellow staff members.
 All staff members bring something valuable to share which results in a vital and diverse offering and exchange of talents and resources, talents, skills and information.